Misi Taulapapa: Hull Kingston Rovers

 In August 2011 Taulapapa signed to Super League club Hull Kingston Rovers.
 However, after his signature had been announced, Hull KR appointed a new manager - Craig Sandercock - who subsequently decided that Taulapapa did not fit into his plans for the 2012 season.

 Sheffield Eagles (rejoin)

-Taulapapa was released from his contract with Hull KR, without having played a single game, and re-signed for Sheffield, and later signed for Featherstone Rovers (captain) (Heritage № 1040).
+Taulapapa was released from his contract with Hull KR, without having played a single game, and re-signed for Sheffield, and later signed for Featherstone Rovers (captain).
 He would move to play for the Newcastle Thunder for the 2019 season.

 Doncaster RLFC

 On 9 Nov 2020 it was announced that he had signed for Doncaster for 2021.